PROTECTION OF YOUR PERSONAL DATA

 This privacy statement explains the reason for the processing of your personal data, the way we collect, handle and ensure protection of all personal data provided, how that information is used and what rights you have in relation to your personal data.
 It also specifies the contact details of the responsible Data Controller with whom you may exercise your rights, the Data Protection Officer and the European Data Protection Supervisor.

-The information in relation to processing operation "Copyright operations" undertaken by unit D.2, "Contracts and Copyright", of the Publications Office of the European Union is presented below.
+The information in relation to processing operation Publication requests processed through DemPubWeb and PlanPubli undertaken by unit B.3, "Content and Demand Management", of the Publications Office of the European is presented below.

 2. Why and how do we process your personal data?

 Purpose of the processing operation: Unit B.3, "Content and Demand Management", of the Publications Office collects and uses your personal information to allow the services of the EU institutions, bodies and agencies to submit requests for services to the Publications Office.

 Personal data is collected in the DemPubWeb for the purpose of responding to and managing publication requests and invoicing the author services, and to assure that a request is in line with the requesting DG/institution’s publications policy.